 One important thing to remember is that the length of your page closely affects its natural ranking.
 Google LOVES pages with 2000+ words and these will commonly rank on page one of the google search results!

-It goes without saying that when speaking on a topic, you should always combine the industry jargon and terminology in context.
-The main purpose of this article is for you to be seen as an industry expert right?
+It is understood that when speaking on a topic, you should always combine the industry jargon and terminology in context.
+The main purpose of this article is for you to be seen as an industry expert, right?

 Someone who’s an authority on the subject?